The character of topological groups, via bounded systems, Pontryagin--van Kampen duality and pcf theory: When is countable

 where $K$ is a compact subset of $X$, and $\epsilon$ is a positive real number. \edfn

-A \IndEmph{Polish group} is a complete, separable, metrizable group.
+A \emph{Polish group} is a complete, separable, metrizable group.
 We give two well known examples of non-locally compact Polish groups, and where it is not immediately clear (without Corollary \ref{Polish}) that $\PK(G)$ is cofinally equivalent to $\NN$.

 \bexm Let $L$ be a Lie group, for example $\bbT$ or the group of unitary $n\x n$ complex matrices.
-Let $K$ be a compact metric space. $C(K,L)$ is a Polish group, with the metric given by the supremum norm. $C(K,L)$ is not locally compact (unless $K$ is finite).
-By Lemma \ref{cofeqNN}, the family of compact subsets of $C(K,L)$ is cofinally equivalent to $\NN$. \eexm
+Let $K$ be a compact metric space.
+The group $C(K,L)$ is Polish, with the metric given by the supremum norm. $C(K,L)$ is not locally compact (unless $K$ is finite).
+By Theorem \ref{cofeqNN}, the family of compact subsets of $C(K,L)$ is cofinally equivalent to $\NN$. \eexm

 \bexm Consider the group \IndexPrint{$S_\N$} of permutations on $\N$, where for each finite $F\sub\N$, the set $U_F$ of all permutations fixing $F$ is a neighborhood of the identity.
-This defines a neighborhood base at the identity permutation, and thus a topology on $S_\N$. $S_\N$ is a (nonabelian) Polish group, and it is not locally compact.
+This defines a neighborhood base at the identity permutation, and thus a topology on $S_\N$.
+The nonabelian group $S_\N$ is Polish and non-locally compact.
 Thus, its compact subsets are cofinally equivalent to $\NN$. \eexm

-For $f,g\in\NN$, $f\le^* g$ means: $f(n)\le g(n)$ for all but finitely many $n$. \IndexPrint{$\fb$} is the minimal cardinality of a $\le^*$-unbounded subset of $\NN$. $\fb$ is uncountable, and can consistently be any regular uncountable cardinal (details are available in \cite{vD, BlassHBK}).
+For functions $f,g\in\NN$, the notation $f\le^* g$ stands for $f(n)\le g(n)$ for all but finitely many $n$.
+The cardinal number \IndexPrint{$\fb$} is the minimal cardinality of a $\le^*$-unbounded subset of $\NN$.
+The cardinal $\fb$ is uncountable, and can consistently be any regular uncountable cardinal not larger than $\mathfrak c$.
+More details about this cardinal are available in \cite{vD, BlassHBK}.

 For locally convex topological vector spaces with the standard boundedness structure, the following is Corollary 2.6 of \cite{BurTod96}.